jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-02-06-mister-cores-ao486.md

 ![](/img/posts/mister-ao486-dos-622-install-setup.png)

 {:start="4"}
 4. You'll be be asked to switch disk a few times.
-Hit *Windows Key* + *F12* for ao486 core options, set *Floppy A:* to <code>disk2.img</code> or <code>disk3.img</code> as prompted, then bit *Esc*:
+Hit *Windows Key* + *F12* for ao486 core options, set *Floppy A:* to <code>disk2.img</code> or <code>disk3.img</code> as prompted, then hit *Esc*:

 ![](/img/posts/mister-ao486-dos-622-install-switch-disk.png)

 ![](/img/posts/mister-ao486-dos-622-install-switch-disk-2.png)

 {:start="5"}
-5. At the final stage, you'll be asked to "Remove disks for all floppy disk drives".
+5. At the final stage, you'll be asked to "Remove disks from all floppy disk drives".
 Follow the same disk switch steps as above, but this time hit *Backspace* to unmount the floppy:

 ![](/img/posts/mister-ao486-dos-622-install-remove-disk.png)